twk6809/KEN_Protocol/README.md

 [VARIATIONS](https://github.com/twk6809/KEN_Protocol/blob/main/KEN_protocol_comparison.md)

-There are currently three variations.
+There are currently four variations.
 Each has its own specification document.
 These are not compatible with each other.
 However they share a lot of commonalities and capabilities that would permit code reuse.
 Each of these require different techniques to parse the frames.
 The overhead